-Now, Kanamori is bringing her unique vision and entrepreneurial spirit to the global design firm Loftwork, where she serves as the director of AWRD, a service connecting young talents to a global audience.
+Now, Kanamori is bringing her unique vision and entrepreneurial spirit to the global creative company Loftwork, where she serves as the director of AWRD, a service connecting young talents to a global audience.

 Oppositional And Entrepreneurial Attitudes: Inspirations From London Student Days

 Kanamori first came into contact with the fashion industry as a college student at Central St. Martins in London when young British artists such as Damien Hirst and Julian Opie, known for their oppositional and entrepreneurial attitudes, were at the forefront of the art scene.

 Her time at CSM led to her realization that “while artists are often the great critics of society, they are also often on the edges of society, misunderstood and vulnerable,” she said.
 And she knew then that she wanted to become the person to connect them with the rest of the world.

 Upon returning to Japan, she began working in a publishing house while doing street art with a team of composers and musicians, playing the accordion and saxophone with them in the streets.
 Her intentions were not so much about playing the instruments and having fun, but rather to create in the streets, she said; she was trying to create opportunities for young talent to be recognized by and in the public, something that was not physically confined within the walls of galleries or museums, that anyone could see and enjoy.